Type K vs. Type J Thermocouple Wire: Which One To Buy?

 What Is A Type K Thermocouple Wire?

-Type K is a thermocouple wire with a temperature range of –270°C to 1260°C. The two conductors are nickel/chromium alloy, known under the name chrome, and nickel/aluminum alloy, or alumel.
+Type K is a thermocouple wire with a temperature range of –270°C to 1260°C (–454 to 2,300 degrees Fahrenheit).
+The two conductors of this thermocouple are nickel/chromium alloy, known under the name chrome, and nickel/aluminum alloy, or alumel.
+These materials are non-iron and non-corrosive.
+One is color-coded in red, and another one in yellow.

-• This is a cheaper thermocouple wire that also has excellent protection from oxidation.
+• Type K is a cheaper thermocouple wire with excellent oxidation protection.
 Therefore, type K wire is perfect for use in harsh environments where oxidation is possible, as well as outside.

 What Is Type K Thermocouple Used For?

-• Steel Plants and Iron Plants.
-Here, Type K thermocouple wires are used to keep track of the temperatures in the process of casting steel and iron.
+• Steel Plants and Iron Plants: Type K thermocouple wires are used to keep track of the temperatures in casting steel and iron.

 What Is A Type J Thermocouple Wire?

-Type J is a thermocouple wire with two conductors, one made of iron and another one made of constantan ( Copper-Nickel ) alloy wire.
+Type J is a general-purpose thermocouple wire with two conductors, one made of iron and another of constantan ( Copper-Nickel ) alloy wire.
 The temperature range of the cable is -40°C to 750°C because iron cures at a higher point.
+The positive wire is red, and the negative one is white.
 It is cheaper than Type K thermocouple wire, though both are in the lower price range than other types of thermocouple grade wire.

 • Type J Thermocouple is not suitable for temperatures higher than 750°C due to iron being one of the conductors.
 Iron is also susceptible to rust.